 “What do you mean?
 Who exactly are you looking for?”
 He glanced back at the apartment complex, “I know everyone here.
 I can bring you to their apartment if that’s what you need.”
 Her intimidatingly pretty face would make him do anything.
 He was sure of it.

 She walked up to him slowly, full lips twisting together.
-Giant eyes sparkled like a stone he had seen in Brandon’s Discovery book.
+Giant eyes sparkled like a stone he had seen in Bradley’s Discovery book.
 She leaned over, staring him dead in the eyes.

 “You don’t have any idea who I am?”